plone/plone.app.caching/README.txt

 ---------------------------

 It is common to place a so-called caching reverse proxy in front of Zope when hosting large Plone sites.
-On Unix, the best option is generally considered to be `Varnish`_, although `Squid`_ will also work.
+On Unix, a popular option is `Varnish`_, although `Squid`_ is also a good choice.
 On Windows, you can use Squid or the (commercial, but better) `Enfold Proxy`_.

 Some operations in ``plone.app.caching`` can set response headers that instruct the caching proxy how best to cache content [1]_.
 For example, it is